pertusa/ap/docs/fsl.md

 Thus, the correct pairs will end up on the main diagonal.
 Finally, by minimizing the cross-entropy along each vertical and horizontal axis of the resulting matrix, we maximize its values ​​on the main diagonal.

-Once CLIP has been trained, you can use it to classify images from any set of classes — simply submit this set of classes, presented as descriptions, to TE, and the image to IE, and see which class represents the cosine similarity of the image with the greatest value.
+Once CLIP has been trained, you can use it to classify images from any set of classes — simply submit this set of classes, presented as descriptions, to TE, and the image to IE, and see which class represents the cosine similarity of the image with the highest value.

 ### OpenAI GPT-3

 In 2020, OpenAI announced GPT-3.
 However, it wasn’t just another size upgrade.
-The paper, named [_Language Models are Few-Shot Learners_](https://arxiv.org/pdf/2005.14165.pdf)[@gpt3], describes a generative language model with 175 billion parameters, 10x more than any previous language model.
+The paper, entitled [_Language Models are Few-Shot Learners_](https://arxiv.org/pdf/2005.14165.pdf)[@gpt3], describes a generative language model with 175 billion parameters, 10x more than any previous language model.
 They published its performance on NLP benchmarks in which GPT-3 showed the improved capability to handle tasks purely via text interaction.

 Those tasks include zero-shot, one-shot, and few-shot learning, where the model is given a task deﬁnition and/or a few examples and must perform the task without additional training.
 That is, no ﬁne-tuning is used.
 It is as though humans perform a new language task from only a few examples of simple instructions.
 The question posed in the paper is: can a pre-trained language model become a meta-learner?